-Saudi Arabia is notorious for its treatment of women who, up until 2018, were not even allowed to drive.
+Saudi Arabia is known for its treatment of women who, up until 2018, were not even allowed to drive.
 They still require permission from their fathers or husbands to marry or enrol at university.
-Expat wives may not be allowed to work if on their husband’s work visa and this can be a big change for those used to a more independent lifestyle.
-Expat women aren't required to wear an abaya (a flowing black robe), but wearing one can be a good way to blend in and this in itself takes some adjustment.
+Expat wives may not be allowed to work if on their husband’s work visa, and this can be a big change for those used to a more independent lifestyle.
+Expat women aren't required to wear an abaya (a flowing black robe), but wearing one can be a good way to blend in, and this in itself takes some adjustment.

 - CON: Difficult to adapt to Sharia customs

 Saudi Arabia operates under Sharia law, existing as a strict Islamic state.
 Expats should be mindful to respect this, with at least a basic understanding of some cultural expectations and taboos.
 Expats who follow other faiths may find it quite restricting – though they are free to practise whatever religion they choose in private, it's best to do so out of the public eye so as not to risk being accused of proselytising, which is illegal.
 Meanwhile, Islam is everywhere, with meetings, events and day-to-day errands scheduled around prayers which happen five times a day.

 Riyadh is a fiercely conservative city, with many Westerners struggling to adapt to its cultural norms and expectations.
 There is no real nightlife to speak of and alcohol is banned, although many compounds have bars.
 Some even have their own breweries.

 It’s best to be safe when dealing with officials in Riyadh, so expats should be absolutely sure they have up-to-date identification, travel documents and passports.
 Saudi Arabia is a stickler for red tape, and expats will probably endure their fair share of forms and bureaucratic slogs.